WebexCC-SA/LAB-2851/docs/lab2_query_JDS.md

 ???+ webex "Instructions"
     1. Login to [Webex Control Hub](https://admin.webex.com) with your tenant's administrator account.
 Select the Contact Center option on the Services section in the left pane.
 Go to “Flows” and open the &lt;flow-name&gt; in Flow Designer.

-    2. Once you are in the Flow Editor, the first thing we want to do is to create the following flow variables by clicking anywhere in the canvas, not on a specific node.
+    2. Once you are in the Flow Editor, click the "Edit" toggle to switch to Edit mode.
+The first thing we want to do is to create the following flow variables by clicking anywhere in the canvas, not on a specific node.
 On the right, you will your Flow variables that you created in Lab 1.
 Click the button to “Add Flow Variable” and create the following variables:
         - Name = JDS_Source, Variable Type = String
         - Name = Welcome_Message_Start, Variable Type = String
         - Name = JDS_PostMessage, Variable Type = String